-Energy consumers are realizing significantly inflated energy supply costs, up to 25%, a function of non-disclosed & hidden upcharges built into the energy supply prices garnered through some “free” on-line natural gas and electricity energy auctions.
+Energy consumers realize significantly inflated energy supply costs, up to 25%, a function of non-disclosed & hidden upcharges built into the energy supply prices garnered through some “free” on-line natural gas and electricity energy auctions.

-The crux of the problem – claims from some auctioneers that their services are of ‘no-cost” to consumers because their revenues are generated from fees “paid’ by bidding energy suppliers.
+The crux of the problem – claims from some auctioneers that their services are of ‘no-cost” to consumers because their revenues stem from fees “paid’ by bidding energy suppliers.
 This phraseology creates an out-of-context rationale for energy consumers to use an energy auction – no cost, no risk – all at the expense of participating energy suppliers.
-This is word gaming designed to keep energy consumers in the dark about how energy auctions actually generate revenue.
+Because of word gaming, energy consumers are in the dark about how energy auctions generate revenue.

-Their revenues are not generated from suppliers paying for access to the auctions.
-What the auctioneers mean by “no cost” is that the posting and administration of on-line auctions is free.
-What is not explained is that energy consumer acceptance of the offers garnered through the auctions triggers and finalizes a pre-negotiated exchange of revenues from the energy suppliers to auctioneers.
-Most importantly, what energy consumers aren’t told is that the source of the revenues comes from hidden upcharges embedded in the energy supply prices procured through the auctions.
+Their revenues don’t originate from suppliers paying for access to the auctions.
+What the auctioneers mean by “no cost” is that the posting and administration of online auctions are free.
+Auctioneers don’t tell energy consumers that their acceptance of the offers garnered through the auctions trigger and finalize a pre-negotiated exchange of revenues from energy suppliers to auctioneers.
+Most importantly, auctioneers don’t disclose that the source of their revenues comes from hidden upcharges embedded in the energy supply prices procured through the auctions.

 There is no upfront cost to energy suppliers to submit offers into auctions.
 Think about it.
 Why would energy suppliers pay to participate in auctions that they might not win?
 They don’t.
 If they did, this would mean that they set aside vast amounts of financial resources that they may never recover – just to participate.
 They don’t do that either.
 Energy suppliers are not stupid.

-Prior to the start of the auction, auctioneers will indicate to the energy suppliers the amount of the “participation fee”.
+Before the start of the auction, auctioneers will indicate to the energy suppliers the amount of the “participation fee.”
 To account for this, energy suppliers build the fee costs into the natural gas or electricity supply offers they submit into the energy auctions.
-This means that these “fees” are actually upcharges added to energy suppliers’ true (and lower) energy supply costs.
+These “fees” are markups added to energy suppliers’ true (and lower) energy supply costs.
 As referenced previously, it’s the acceptance of the energy supply prices offered through energy auctions that secures the fees for the auctioneers.

 This same offer acceptance cements the energy consumer upcharge costs.
-The flow of money to auctioneers from energy consumers commences when energy consumers are invoiced for energy supplies from the winning energy suppliers.
+The flow of money to auctioneers from energy consumers commences when the winning energy suppliers invoice energy consumers.
 Energy consumers pay the energy supplier invoices, with the billed prices inclusive of the upcharges.
 Next, the energy suppliers bank the revenues associated with their true energy supply prices, pre-upcharge.
 Then, energy suppliers disburse the remainder of the collected revenues (billed volumes x the upcharge) to the auctioneers.
 In essence, energy suppliers are the billing agents for these auctioneers.

-Auctioneers set their own fees.
-To say it differently, they self-determine how much revenue will be extracted from energy consumers that accept the offers posted into the auctions.
-These “fees” are unchecked by energy consumers because they are unaware of their existence.
-The result – fee abuse – with upcharges amounting up to 25% of the total energy supply price, and 100% of the upcharge cost burdened to participating energy consumers.
+Auctioneers set their fees.
+To say it differently, they self-determine how much revenue they will extract from energy consumers that accept the offers posted into the auctions.
+The “fees” are unchecked by energy consumers because they are unaware of their existence.
+The result – fee abuse – with upcharges amounting up to 25% of the total energy supply price and 100% of the markup cost burdened to participating energy consumers.

 What You Can Do

-If you are considering engaging an energy auction to compare energy prices, think about what you are willing to pay for the service, and ask the energy auctioneer thing like:
+If you are considering engaging an energy auction to compare energy prices, think about what you are willing to pay for the service and ask the energy auctioneer things like: